Introduction to Chita Katha Lake

 - Kel and Arrang Kel – Villages famous for panoramic views and local culture, located near the start of the trek.

 The trekking season to Chita Katha Lake is relatively short, lasting from late June to August.
 During this period, the weather in Neelum Valley is at its most pleasant, with manageable temperatures and minimal risk of snowfall blocking the trekking path.
-Travelers can find various Neelum tour packages tailored to this period, offering different accommodation options, travel arrangements, and guided trekking tours.
+Travelers can find various Neelum tour packages tailored to this period, offering different accommodation options, travel arrangements, and guided trekking .

-Suggested Neelum Tour Packages with Chita Katha Lake
+Suggested with Chita Katha Lake Visit

 If you’re planning a trip to Neelum Valley, consider booking a tour package that includes Chita Katha Lake as a highlight.
 Several Neelum tour packages provide a mix of adventure and relaxation, often including visits to other stunning locations like Sharda, Keran, and the mesmerizing Ratti Gali Lake.
 These packages cater to all types of travelers, from solo adventurers to families seeking an escape from city life.